 The Pruitt Trailhead lies about half an hour southwest of Ocala and near Marion County Airport.
 I’ve provided a Google Map below.
 It’s really a nice countryside drive.
 You’ll see farmland views and find very little traffic.

 Yet, be cautious as you pull in.
 The dirt drive is a couple tenths of a mile long.
 After a few initial potholes, you may be tempted to speed up a little.
 Keep your speed down – more potholes likely await.
 And some of them appear in unavoidable clusters.
 You won’t have a problem as long as you keep your speed down.
 After that, you’ll find picnic tables, a porta-potty, and ample parking including for horse trailers.

 This trail begins as a wide, multi-use trail with little shade but really nice pastoral views.
 It’s a super-pleasant country walk for families or a morning dog walk with leash.
 Then, you’ll see an orange FL sign pointing you across a field into the woods just a few tenths of a mile in.

 Still, that is not your last opportunity to connect with the Florida Trail hiking portion.
 I actually liked waiting to about 1.3 miles in, where hiking, equestrian, and mountain biking each split into separate trails.
 It’s worth it to see the Pruitt Memorial.

 Pruitt Memorial Plaque

 Yet, you’ll find plenty of opportunities to jump back on the multi-use trail which is far more cleared.
 Plus, even on a weekend, I found the trails very lightly used.
-And while there is no dramatic destination, you can spot woodland creatures one moment and find a open marshland view the next.
+And while there is no dramatic destination, you can spot woodland creatures such as deer one moment and find a open marshland view the next.